 - Just to make this clear, the level of discourse practiced on this site is a source of pride for us.
 There will be zero tolerance for asinine comments.
-We are not talking about writing, "Aaron Miles was the greatest Rockie ever!"
+We are not talking about writing, "Cory Sullivan was the greatest Rockie ever!"
 As stupid as that may be to write, it's your opinion.
 There's a problem when you start making ad hominem attacks against a baseball player, a club executive, a beat reporter or a member of our community (yes, this means other posters).
 You'll likely be banned without warning.

 - Furthermore, if you feel like you're getting snarked at in replies, be the bigger person and just type "z".
 You'll move right past that comment and it's all over.
 If the "other" person is a repeated jerk, we'll handle it accordingly.

 - Additionally, if you feel there's something above and beyond typical disagreement, please notify a moderator ASAP.
 We appreciate some self-moderation of our community, but sometimes you gotta call in the big guns.